Do you have a Travel Bucket List?

 We then ended up at Burger King in the village at the base and I was really surprised at how reasonable the prices were.

-We found our driver easily and headed back to the Fairmont Beijing where we found ourselves on such a high that we went out for a further walk and ended up at a nearby Pizza Hut that served a special ‘Chinese New Year pizza’ in the shape of a coin, and a lovely glass of wine.
+We found our driver easily and headed back to the Fairmont Beijing where we found ourselves on such a high.
+Going out for a further walk and then we ended up at a nearby Pizza Hut that served a special ‘Chinese New Year pizza’ in the shape of a coin, and a lovely glass of wine.
 As much as we love Chinese food, sometimes exploring Beijing with kids means they want the creature-comforts of western food like ‘back at home’.

 Mouthwatering Meals at Fairmont Beijing